duongntbk/steganosaurus/README.md

 ## Install

-You can install passpwnedcheck using pip, just run the following command in the command line
+You can install steganosaurus using pip, just run the following command in the command line

     C:\> pip install steganosaurus